Quansight/Quansight-website/apps/labs/posts/oss-fund-2025.md

 valuable.
 Unlike grants, consulting contracts, and most other sources of income, the money can be spent on any purpose and without needing to be spent on a timeline.
 We are delighted to see recipients share how they plan to use the funds of course.
-Ariadne Conill, pkgconf maintainer, said:

-> These funds will be very helpful for getting the remaining SBOM work over
-> the line.
+Romain Thomas, LIEF maintainer, shared:

+> I plan to use this funding to improve our internal CI by adding a new
+> Windows ARM64 runner and an additional Linux runner.

-Ned Batchelder, coverage.py maintainer, writes on his sponsorship profile:
+And Ned Batchelder, coverage.py maintainer, writes on his sponsorship profile:

 > I do a few different things in the Python world: I maintain a few software
 > projects, notably coverage.py, the Python coverage testing tool. [...]
 > Sponsorship money will enable and encourage me to keep doing all those
 > things.

-And Romain Thomas, LIEF maintainer, shared:

-> I plan to use this funding to improve our internal CI by adding a new
-> Windows ARM64 runner and an additional Linux runner.

 ## How we select recipients